inovex/attractify/docs/getting-started.md

 Let's first look at how to delete any user data.
 Optionally, the data can be emailed to the user.
 ![](/docs/assets/gdpr-delete.gif)

 The example shows how to lock a specific profile.
-In the future Attractify will not store any further data about the user.
+In the future, Attractify will not store any further data about the user.
 ![](/docs/assets/gdpr-lock.gif)